 February.
 In late 2013, he made his debut in the Camping World Truck Series, driving the No. 22 Toyota for SWM-NEMCO Racing.
 He competed in two events, with a best finish of 16th.
 In January 2014, Nemechek announced he would be competing in ten Camping World Truck Series events during the 2014 season.
 After the season ended, he won the 300-lap Snowball Derby.
 On September 19, 2015, 16 years to the day after Joe Nemechek won his first Cup race, John Hunter Nemechek won his first Truck Series race at Chicagoland.
 On November 29, Nemechek was voted the Most Popular Driver for the 2015 season in the Truck

 Series.
 In 2016, Nemechek won at Atlanta (pictured).
 At Canadian Tire Motorsport Park during the 2016 Chevrolet Silverado 250, Nemechek and Cole Custer were battling for the lead when Nemechek bumped Custer before running both Custer and himself off-road, pinning Custer to the wall.
 Before the winner was declared, Nemechek was tackled by Custer; Nemechek would be named the winner.
 Nemechek posted an additional second place finishes at Martinsville and Kentucky.
 He had five Top 5 finishes and 11 Top 10 finishes in 2016.
-John Hunter was raced for his Dad Joe in 2017 and saw him claim two wins and make the Chase.
+John Hunter raced for his Dad, Joe in 2017 and saw him claim two wins and make the Chase.
 However he missed the final race to win the Championship and finished eighth in points.
-For 2018, rumors are John Hunter will drive the #42 car for Chip Ganassi in multiple races in the Xfinity series.
+For 2018, John Hunter drove the #42 car for Chip Ganassi in multiple races in the Xfinity series.
+He claimed his first Xfinity win at Kansas beating Daniel Hemric by five seconds.
+He also drove 18 races in the Truck Series and claimed a win at Martinsville.
 Some info from Wikipedia.